Things in life often happen not the way we expect them. Our plans are disrupted. Our expectations are disillusioned.

 The art of balancing the coin

-Our human nature will always try and jump to one of both extremes: raising our expectations to the maximum because we look forward to things, or paint a negative picture because EVERYTHING is just bad.
+Our human nature easily falls into extremes: raising our expectations to the maximum because we look forward to things, or paint a negative picture because EVERYTHING is doomed.

-Because as soon as we did, the vacation developed to be something amazing.
-I loved the greens of this island, we took beautiful pictures, visited breathtaking sights, and were swimming with wild dolphins in the open sea, which was unlike anything I had experienced before.
+Because as soon as me and my sister adapted this mindset, the vacation developed to be something amazing.
+I loved the greens of this island, we took gorgeous pictures, visited breathtaking sights, and were swimming with wild dolphins in the open sea, which was unlike anything I had experienced before.

 Life is beautiful.
 And yes, sometimes there is a bittersweet note to it.
 Sometimes it mocks us, tests us, and is full of irony.
 The skill we need to develop is looking at the big picture and seeing what is really important in life: our relationships, our health, and the way we influence the world around us.